What is ASPIRE?

 Selection into the ASPIRE class is by both written examination and participation in a Design Sprint Task on our testing morning.
 Students and their parents/guardians will also be required to submit a supporting document (via a Microsoft Forms link) to complete their application.
 Student acceptance into the program is dependent on their examination results, submission of the supporting documents and their ability to work cooperatively and productively in a team to complete the Design Sprint.
 Places in the class will be limited to 25.

-The testing day for the 2023 Year 7 ASPIRE class will be held on Saturday 7th October (TBC) from 9am-12pm.
-Bookings will be via Trybooking, this will open in May 2023 and close in September 2023.
+The testing day for the 2025 Year 7 ASPIRE class will be held in Term 4 with a date TBC To register your interest please visit Trybooking via the link below, this will open in March 2024 and close in September 2024.

 Phone: (03) 9727 8100